vlayer-xyz/monorepo/ethereum/circuits/README.md

   [Bytes32](./lib/src/misc/types.nr),
   [Hash](./lib/src/misc/types.nr), along with util functions.

-Additionally, there are binary creates used for recursive proving.
+Additionally, there are binary crates used for recursive proving.
 See detailed structure in the following section.

 ## Circuit folder structure